The most amazing — and dare I say miraculous — thing has happened to me: I finally stopped pulling out my hair.

 Once I found out that my odd compulsion had a name, I started researching the condition in an attempt to overcome it.
 I tried many things:

-- Behavioral therapy (putting the pieces of hair into an envelope and counting them didn’t work for me)
+- Behavioral therapy (putting the pieces of hair into an envelope and counting them, which didn’t work for me)